-18. Bellamy Cottage, formerly the Elms, was two cottages, as illustrated by Eric Ricketts in his book The Buildings of Old Weymouth Part Three, and the home of the village blacksmith whose smithy was immediately to the south.
-In 2002 these were amalgamated into a single dwelling with a continuous thatched roof, stonework and multipaned windows.
-The area between the two chimneys was infilled to create an uninterrupted two storey frontage.
+Bellamy Cottage, formerly Elm Cottage, may perhaps have been two cottages as illustrated by Eric Ricketts in his book The Buildings of Old Weymouth Part Three; it was at one time the home of the village blacksmith whose smithy has now become the cottage's garage, with some old walling still retained.
+The east end of the cottage was added in the 1930's and the west end in 2002.
+The cottage is built of Portland stone under a thatched roof.
 The house is accessed both from Plaisters Lane and via a bridge on Sutton Road.
-Included for its early origins and use of locally distinctive materials.
+Included for its early origins and the use of distinctive materials.